- Prayer and Worship

 - About USCCB

-Preparing for World Youth Day is as much a part of the pilgrimage of faith as the big event coming to Krakow in the summer of 2016.
-Pope Francis has encouraged WYD pilgrims to “prepare well, prepare spiritually above all – in your communities, so that our gathering may be a sign of faith for the whole world!”
+To prepare you for the encounter with Christ at the summit of your pilgrimage, the United States Conference of Catholic Bishops has developed several resources so that you will be ready for such an encounter.Remember: preparing for this event is as much a part of the pilgrimage of faith as the international activities in Krakow in the summer of 2016.
+Pope Francis has encouraged all pilgrims to “prepare well, prepare spiritually above all – in your communities, so that our gathering may be a sign of faith for the whole world!”

 Recommended: World Youth Day: Inspiring Generations

-Great new book out of Great Britain on the impact of WYDs
+Great book out of Great Britain on the impact of World Youth Days

 By accepting this message, you will be leaving the website of the